Research Ethics Board

 The three major federal granting councils (CIHR, NSERC and SSHRC) have developed the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2).

 The Councils will consider funding only to those universities that certify compliance with this policy statement for all research involving human participants.
-The ethical conduct of research involving living human participants is also a legitimate concern of Saint Mary's University.
-The University Senate has approved a policy on research involving human participants that is based on the TCPS 2.
-All research involving human participants at Saint Mary's University, whether funded or unfunded, will be reviewed and approved by the Research Ethics Board (REB) established by Saint Mary's University Senate.
+The ethical conduct of research involving human participants is also a legitimate concern of Saint Mary's University.
+All research involving human participants at Saint Mary's University, whether funded or unfunded, will be reviewed and approved by the Research Ethics Board (REB).

 The 3 Core Ethical Principles

 The purpose of the new Tri-Council policy is to protect the interests of people who participate in research studies.
 The Tri-Council Policy is based on 3 Core Principles: Respect for Persons, Concern for Welfare and Justice.
 These principles are complementary and independent.
 How they apply and the weight accorded to each will depend on the nature and context of the research being undertaken.